-- 3) Provision of limited health care, - 4) Transportation to and from the site and center-sponsored activities, with cost being included in the rate paid to providers, and - 5) Social, health, and recreational activities which optimize, but not regiment, individual initiative, autonomy, and independence in making life choices, including, but not limited to, daily activities, physical environment and personal preferences and, - 6) Provide information on, and referral to, vocational services. - b) The Division of Medicaid reimburses the ADC when the ADC: - 1) Submits claims in fifteen (15) minute increments for the duration of time the services were provided and will be reimbursed by the Division of Medicaid the lessor of the maximum daily cap or the total amount of the fifteen (15) minute increment units billed. - (a) The duration of the service time must begin when the person enters the facility and ends upon their departure and does not include the time spent transporting the person to and from the facility. - (b) Claims must include separate line items for each day of service provision and cannot be span billed. - 2) Provides services for at least eight (8) continuous hours per day, Monday through Friday. - c) ADC settings must be physically accessible to the person and must: - 1) Be integrated in and supports full access of persons receiving Medicaid HCBS to the greater community, including engagement in community life, to the same degree of access as individuals not receiving Medicaid HCBS. - 2) Be selected by the person from among setting options including non-disability specific settings.
-The setting options are identified and documented in the personcentered service plan and are based on the person's needs and preferences. - 3) Ensure a person's rights of privacy, dignity and respect, and freedom from coercion and restraint. - 4) Optimize, but not regiment, a person's initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and with whom to interact.
+- 1) Personal care and supervision, - 2) A minimum of one (1) meal and two (2) snacks per day of an adult's daily nutritional requirement as established by state and federal regulations, - 3) Provision of limited health care including medications while the beneficiary is at the facility, - 4) Round trip transportation from the beneficiary's home to the facility and to center-sponsored activities, and escort service as needed to ensure a beneficiary's safety, - 5) Social, health, and recreational activities which optimize, but not regiment, individual initiative, autonomy, and independence, including, but not limited to, daily activities, physical environment and personal preferences, and - 6) Information on, and referral to, vocational services. - c) To be eligible for reimbursement, the ADC must: - 1) Submits claims billed in fifteen (15) minute increments for the duration of time the services were provided and the provider will be reimbursed by the Division of Medicaid the lessor of the maximum daily cap or the total amount of the fifteen (15) minute increment units billed for that day. - (a) The duration of the service time must begin when the beneficiary enters the facility and ends upon their departure and does not include the time spent transporting the beneficiary to and from the facility. - (b) Claims must include separate line items for each day of service provision and cannot be span billed. - 2) Be open and providing services for at least nine (9) continuous hours per day, Monday through Friday, 8am 5pm with the exception of any state/federal holidays. - d) ADC settings including outdoor spaces must be safe, clean and physically accessible to the beneficiaries and must: - 1) Ensure that beneficiaries receiving Medicaid HCBS have access to the greater community, including opportunities to engage in community life as individuals not receiving Medicaid HCBS. - 2) Be selected by the beneficiaries from among setting options including non-